This is the third part of a three-part series on How to Improve your Travel Photography.

 These previous techniques can be combined to enhance your images to its best quality possible.
 Chances are that most of the images you see in travel blogs (including this one) and magazines use these techniques, and more, to deliver stunning pictures.

-While many would think that altering an image removes from the authenticity of the captured moment, I believe there’s nothing wrong in improving and editing your travel pictures as long as they are enhanced aesthetically, not faked beyond reality.First Part: Getting Into the Photographer Mentality.
+While many would think that altering an image removes from the authenticity of the captured moment, I believe there’s nothing wrong with improving and editing your travel pictures as long as they are enhanced aesthetically, not faked beyond reality.First Part: Getting Into the Photographer Mentality.
 Second Part: Composing and Capturing the Moment.